testillano/h2agent/README.md

   In this algorithm, the obtained value will be a string.

+  The advantage against "value-type source with variables replace", is that we can operate directly any source type without need to store auxiliary variable to be replaced.

-- Prepend: this prepends the provided information to the source:
+- Prepend: this prepends the provided information to the source.
+This filter, **admits variables substitution**.

   ```json
   {